laurenp305/regex-tutorial-challenge-17/gist-template.md

 #### Lazy Quantifiers

-A lazy quantifier first repeats the token You can make a greedy quantifier lazy by adding a ? mark.
+A lazy quantifier first repeats the token as few times as required and exapnds the match as the engine backtracks through the regular expression to find an overall match.
+You can make a greedy quantifier lazy by adding a ? mark.
 For instance, you'd add a question mark to the previous example like this: {START}.*?{END}

 The lazy .*? guarantees that the  dot only matches as many characters as needed for the rest of the pattern to succeed.
 This means the pattern only matches one {START}…{END} item at a time, which is the goal.

 ### Boundaries

+There are various types of boundaries, but for now we'll just cover word boundaries.
+A word boundary \b matches the positions where one side is a word character (such as a letter, digit, or underscore) while the other side is not a word character (such as the beginning of the string or a space character).

+For example, the RegEx \bbat\b would match the word bat in baseball bat, but it wouldn't match battery.
+If we were to have another example, such as \bcat\b, cat would match in catfish but wou

 ### Back-references